rolandshoemaker/theca/README.md

 	      ]
 	    }

-### bugs
+### Bugs

-`theca` almost certainly contains bugs, i haven't had the time to write as many test cases as are really necessary to fully cover the codebase. if you find one, please submit a issue explaining how to trigger the bug, and if you're really awesome a test case that exposes it.
+`theca` almost certainly contains bugs, I haven't had the time to write as many test cases as are really necessary to fully cover the codebase. if you find one, please submit a issue explaining how to trigger the bug, and if you're really awesome a test case that exposes it.